ditatechwriter/portfolio/MDITA-conrefs.md

----
-id: MDITA-conrefs
----

 # Using content references with MDITA

-For content that appears in several locations in document, DITA writers use the content referencing (or *conref*) mechanism.
+For content that appears in several locations in document, DITA writers use the content referencing \(or *conref*\) mechanism.

 The best way to manage content in a document is to use a "warehouse" file.
 This can be an ordinary MDITA file containing the content snippets you want to reuse in the document.
 Warehouse files are added to your root ditamap using a topicref and should have the *processing-role* attribute set to *resource-only*.

 A MDITA Markdown topic can be used for a warehouse file but the content to be referenced must be in HDITA tags.

 A sample MDITA conref warehouse topic, conref.md:

 ```
 ---
 id: conref-content